Roast Eggplant with Burrata & Pine Nuts

 Values are based on an average estimate for one serving.
 All nutrition information presented on Jow is intended for informational purposes only.
 If you have any concerns or questions about your health, please consult with a health-care professional.

-On average, one serving of the recipe "Roast Eggplant with Burrata and Pine Nuts" contains 371 Energy, 29 g of Fat, 14 g of Carbohydrates, 11 g of Protein, 7 g of Fiber.
+On average, one serving of the recipe "Roast Eggplant with Burrata & Pine Nuts" contains 371 Energy, 29 g of Fat, 14 g of Carbohydrates, 11 g of Protein, 7 g of Fiber.

 Price per portion